Pyromania: ICD

-It also notes that pyromania has no relation to intellectual impairment, substance abuse, or other mental and behavioral disorder.
-ICD-11 was produced by professionals from 55 countries out of the 90 countries involved and is one of the most widely used reference worldwide by clinicians, with the other being the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR from 2022, DSM-5 from 2013, or their predecessors).
+The ICD-11 also notes that the behavior must not be better explained by intellectual impairment, substance abuse, or other mental and behavioral disorders.
+The ICD-11 was produced by professionals from 55 countries out of the 90 countries involved and is one of the most widely used references worldwide by clinicians, with the other being the Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR from 2022, DSM-5 from 2013, or their predecessors).

 DSM

-The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, First Edition (DSM-5), released in 1952, categorized pyromania as a subset of obsessive–compulsive disorder.
-In the Second Edition, the disorder was dropped.
-In the Third Edition, it returned under the category of impulse-control disorders.

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, Text Revision (DSM-5-TR), released in 2022, states that the essential feature of pyromania is "the presence of multiple episodes of deliberate and purposeful fire setting."
-Pyromania moved from the DSM-IV chapter "Impulse-Control Disorders Not Otherwise Specified," to the chapter "Disruptive, impulse-control, and conduct disorders" in the DSM-5.
+The American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, First Edition (DSM-I), released in 1952, categorized pyromania as a subset of obsessive–compulsive disorder.
+In the DSM-II, the disorder was dropped.
+In the DSM-III, it returned under the category of impulse-control disorders.
+Pyromania moved from the DSM-IV chapter "Impulse-Control Disorders Not Otherwise Specified" to the chapter "Disruptive, impulse-control, and conduct disorders" in the DSM-5.
+A 2022 revision of the DSM-5 (DSM-5-TR) states that the essential feature of pyromania is "the presence of multiple episodes of deliberate and purposeful fire setting."